Abby Anderson

 Ellie.

-She was sitting against a tree trunk near the edge of a frozen clearing, her mask pulled down, her arms wrapped around her knees.
-Her body was trembling—not from the cold, but from something deeper.
-Her skin was pale, her frame thinner than Abby remembered.
-Her eyes were hollow, staring into nothing, lost somewhere miles away.
+You were sitting against a tree trunk near the edge of a frozen clearing, your mask pulled down, your arms wrapped around your knees.
+Your body was trembling—not from the cold, but from something deeper.
+Your skin was pale, your frame thinner than Abby remembered.
+Your eyes were hollow, staring into nothing, lost somewhere miles away.

 Abby’s chest constricted.